abulka/abulka.github.io/content/patterns/_index.md

 ---
-title: "Design Patterns"
+title: "Andy Bulka's Design Patterns"
 linkTitle: "My Design Patterns"
+# type: docs
+type: projects
+# type: swagger
+# type: blog
+# type: community
+menu:
+  main:
-weight: 20
+    weight: 42
 ---

-## Andy's Published Design Patterns
+These are Design Patterns that I have either discovered and documented or which I have invented.

-These four papers are substantial works which have been presented at KoalaPlop (Asian Pacific Conference on Pattern Languages of Programs) in both 2000 and 2001.
-My shepherds (paper peer reviewers) were:
+The four patterns MGM, RM, TI and Pattern Automation have been peer reviewed and published in the proceedings of KoalaPlop (Asian Pacific Conference on Pattern Languages of Programs).

-- Jim Coplien (MGM pattern)
-- Ali Arsanjani (TI pattern)
-- James Noble (RM pattern).
-- (Design Pattern Automation) was not peer reviewed before being presented and published.

-These final versions also incorporate comments and reviews from the attendees of KoalaPlop 2000 and 2001.

 <!--